Legal Advice for “DUI Tests” — 117 results

 The results of a breathalyzer test are often considered the strongest evidence a prosecutor has against a defendant in a drunk driving case.
 However, there are numerous situations in which... more

 Written by attorney Steven Tabano, over 3 years ago.

 When a person is driving and is stopped by a police officer, the officer may ask you to perform field sobriety tests if he or she suspects that you may be under the influence of alcohol or... more

 Written by attorney Troy Slaten, over 3 years ago.

 One of the ways law enforcement determines if you have been driving under the influence is through the administration of field sobriety tests.
 But just how accurate are they?

 Driving under... more

-Written by attorney Gary E. Blais, about 1 month ago.
+Written by attorney Gary E. Blais, 2 months ago.

 FACTS!
 1) The Horizontal Gaze Nystagmus Test (checking for distinct involuntary deviation of the eye when observing "slow and fast" eye movements in following a hand held object), as part... more

 Written by attorney Susan Hearne, 9 months ago.